sin5678/inav_cn_wiki/iNavFlight-Missions.md

 * UART2 GPS
 * UART3 MSP and LTM (MSP unarmed, LTM armed).
 No speed limit, but 3DR / HR-12  will have better range at low rates, and there is no benefit to higher rates.

+Using a serial RX is more difficult, particularly for F1 devices.
+For F3, in the final example, putting the serial RX (Sbus, SpekSat) on UART3 and using soft serial for for MSP+LTM would be an acceptable solution.

 # Mission Planning

 iNav currently supports a subset of the WP / Mission MSP